alexandraaion/Minishell-Filesystem/README.md

 # Minishell-Filesystem
-Within this project we implemented a Minishell Filesystem with commands bases such as touch, ls, mkdir, pwd, rm, rmdir, tree, cd.
+Within this project we implemented a Minishell Filesystem with commands such as touch, ls, mkdir, pwd, rm, rmdir, tree, cd.